C0m3b4ck/Bookworm/README.md

 User can add, modify or search books in .xlsx file using Bookworm.
 Deleted books are stored into a seperate list.

 ## Roadmap / Future Enhancements
-- adding more themes
+- adding more color themes
-- more efficient language support
+- more efficient language support (not hardcoded)
-- update system
+- program update system
 ---

 If you have questions, feature requests or want to contribute, reach out to **C0m3b4ck.**